mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

 - Your ability to fly comes from the pair of great big wings sprouting out of your shoulder blades.
 You are [Very Noticeable].
-- You can’t actually fly on your own.
-Instead, you have artificial assistance, whether it’s a drug cocktail to stimulate your super gene or an honest-to-goodness jetpack.
+- You can't actually fly on your own.
+Instead, you have artificial assistance, whether it's a drug cocktail to stimulate your super gene or an honest-to-goodness jetpack.
 Your power has [Limited Fuel].
-- Humans aren’t actually built to fly; without wings or a tail to act as a rudder, you find that it is [Hard to Maneuver in Flight].
+- Humans aren't actually built to fly; without wings or a tail to act as a rudder, you find that it is [Hard to Maneuver in Flight].

 ### Collateral Damage Effects